 Librarians can help faculty avoid copyright violations when posting documents to CatCourses.
 The library's SCR Program assists faculty by evaluating, digitizing and posting documents to CatCourses.

 There are four factors used to determine if a copyrighted work can be considered "fair use":

 Books that are written explicitly for classroom instruction—Introduction to Calculus (7th Edition), Understanding Human Development (4th Edition), College Chemistry (19th Edition), etc.—generally do not fall under fair use.
 Using portions of a text for a class is not transformative which does not lean toward fair use (Factor #1 "The Purpose and Character of Use) and often has a detrimental financial impact on the rightsholder (Factor #4 "The Effect of the Use Upond the Potential Market").
 Digitizing all or part such books requires obtaining copyright clearance and paying a permission fee.
-When necessary, the Library will clear copyright and pay reasonable permission fees; however, it is not the purpose of the supplemental course reserves program to save students the cost of purchasing what should be required textbooks.
+It is not the purpose of the Course Resources program to save students the cost of purchasing what should be required textbooks.

 See "Measuring Fair Use: The Four Factors" for more details.

 The Library can freely digitize information resources that are in the public domain.
 Typical examples of public-domain resources include U.S. Government publications, many state publications, and older resources for which the copyright has expired.
 The Library can help you determine whether or not an information resource is in the public domain.

 Although UC Merced Library has excellent digitization equipment, digitization is still a complex process that takes considerably more time than, for example, making photocopies.
 The digitization process is further slowed when:

 The Library has access to each CatCourses course and can upload materials.

 The library is happy to help faculty evaluate which option is best for their courses.
 Contact us for more information.